Rely on Kojima Law Offices to succeed in Japan

-We offers certain services at flat fees rates, including those below.
+We offer certain services at flat-fee rates, including those below.

 All of a company’s corporate documents are required to be in Japanese.
-As a result, foreign-based companies can often lose track of what their subsidiaries are doing, or fail to realize that they need to update their corporate documents due to regulatory requirements or changes to the Japanese subsidiary’s business operations.
-Beyond the language barrier, the local office sometimes neglects to prepare the necessary documents due to mere oversight or because of a lack of resources to follow the correct procedure.
-We can review and update the relevant documents so that they satisfy all requirements and are in line with the company’s current business circumstances.
+As a result, foreign-based companies can often lose track of what their subsidiaries are doing, or fail to realize that they need to update their corporate documents to meet the relevant regulatory requirements or to reflect changes to the Japanese subsidiary’s business operations.
+Beyond the language barrier, the local subsidiary sometimes neglects to prepare the necessary documents due to mere oversight or because of a lack of resources to follow the correct procedures.
+We can review and update the relevant documents so that they satisfy all requirements and are in line with the company´s current business circumstances.

-We assist clients with drafting routine mandatory corporate documents such as shareholder meeting minutes to pass certain resolutions (to, for example, approve the company’s financial statements) and re-appoint or replace directors.
-We also assist to register directors with the local legal affairs bureau.
+We assist clients with drafting routine mandatory corporate documents such as shareholder meeting minutes to pass resolutions (for example, to approve the company’s financial statements) and to re-appoint or replace directors.
+We also assist in registering the company’s directors with the local legal affairs bureau.

 Moreover, companies in Japan must register and keep updated certain basic information, such as the amount of the company’s capital, the number of shares both issued and outstanding, and the names of its directors.
 A company faces the possibility of substantial fines for failing to keep its corporate registry complete and up to date.